On Helly number for crystals and cut-and-project sets: Helly numbers for arbitrary sets

-In particular the classical Helly theorem means that $h(\R^d)=d+1$ and Doignon's theorem means that $h(\Z^d)=2^d$.
-More result of Helly numbers for various sets can be found in \cite{ADS,DLOR}.
+In particular, the classical Helly theorem means that $h(\R^d)= d+1$ and Doignon's theorem means that $h(\Z^d)= 2^d$.
+More results on Helly numbers for various sets can be found in \cite{ADS,DLOR}.

-It is not very hard to see that for arbitrary set $S$ its Helly number not necessary exists (or we can say that $h(S)=\infty$) even if $S$ is a discrete set.
-If for any $n\geq 3$ $S$ has $n$ points forming a convex $n$-gon without points of $S$ inside, then the following lemma shows that $h(S)\geq n$ for any prescribed $n$, so $h(S)$ can't be finite.
+It is not very hard to see that for an arbitrary set $S$ its Helly number does not necessary exist (or we can say that $h(S)=\infty$) even if $S$ is a discrete set.
+If for any $n\geq 3$, $S$ has $n$ points forming a convex $n$-gon without additional points of $S$ inside or on the boundary, then the following lemma shows that $h(S)\geq n$ for any prescribed $n$, so $h(S)$ cannot be finite.

 \begin{lem}[G. Averkov, {\cite[Thm.
-2.1]{Ave}}] Assume $S\subset \R^d$ is discrete, then $h(S)$ is equal to the following two numbers: \begin{enumerate} \item The supremum of the number of facets of a convex polytope $P$ such that each facet of $P$ contains exactly one point from $S$ in its relative interior, and no other points of $S$ are contained in $P$. \item The supremum of the number of vertices of a convex polytope $Q$ with vertices in $S$ that does not contain any other points from $S$. \end{enumerate} \end{lem}
+2.1]{Ave}}] Assume $S\subset \R^d$ is discrete.
+Then $h(S)$ is equal to the following two numbers: \begin{enumerate} \item The supremum of the number of facets of a convex polytope $P$ such that each facet of $P$ contains exactly one point from $S$ in its relative interior, and no other points of $S$ are contained in $P$. \item The supremum of the number of vertices of a convex polytope $Q$ with vertices in $S$ that does not contain any other points from $S$. \end{enumerate} \end{lem}

-One can construct such $S$ to be even a Delone set, i.e. a discrete set in $\R^d$ such that every sufficiently large ball in $\R^d$ contains at least one point from this set and every sufficiently small ball in $\R^d$ contains at most one point from this set.
-To do this in $\R^2$ with usual $(x,y)$-coordinate system (this example can be easily generalized to $\R^d$ for any $d\geq 2$) we take the lattice $\Z^2$ and for every $n\geq 3$ add a thin $n$-gon ``almost'' on the line $x=\frac12+n$.
+One can construct such a set $S$ to be even a Delone set, i.e. a discrete set in $\R^d$ such that every sufficiently large ball in $\R^d$ contains at least one point from this set and every sufficiently small ball in $\R^d$ contains at most one point from this set.
+To do this in $\R^2$ equipped with the standard Cartesian coordinates, we take the lattice $\Z^2$ and for every $n\geq 3$ add a thin $n$-gon ``almost'' on the line $x=\frac12+n$.
+This example can be easily generalized to $\R^d$ for every $d\geq 2$.

-The main goal of this paper is to study Helly numbers of periodic and some quasiperiodic Delone sets.